 Immersion programs enable senior students, teachers and on occasions parents, to discover firsthand the Church at work amongst the poorest of the poor or an opportunity to reflect on the charism of the founding religious order of the school.
 These immersion opportunities can often have the ultimate transformative experience for those participating.

 The benefits for our present generation to walk in the footsteps of the founders of the educational communities that have provided us with a rich heritage, are immeasurable.

-To see disciples of the Church working in the poorest of communities provides motivation and a vision for the realisation of a just world where the dignity of the human person is realised.
+To see disciples of the Church working in various communities across the globe provides motivation and a vision for the realisation of a just world where the dignity of the human person is realised.

 The following are examples of immersion programs which have taken place or continue to take place:

 - St Pius X High School, Adamstown conducted a Year 10 Immersion Program to Vietnam

 - St Francis Xavier's College, Hamilton engage in a Marist Program in Cambodia and/or East Timor

 - St Clare’s High School, Taree - travel to PNG.

 Student Retreat and Reflection Days

 Retreat and reflection days form part of the distinctive character of Catholic schools.
 They recognise the individuality and dignity of each student by fostering their unique potential and spirituality.
 These occasions are a call for deep reflection where prayer, liturgy and scripture are at the centre of the experience.

 The retreat programs and reflection days provide an inimitable opportunity for exploration of the students personal and diverse faith.
 The experiences enable students to understand each other in a new light and experience closeness to God based on personal encounter with the person of Jesus.
 By placing the overall educational endeavour in this context, it recognises a fundamental principle which underpins Catholic education: “children’s flourishing is an expression of God’s grace.”
 (McEvoy, J. 2015, p.9 Children Close to the Mystery of God.)

 Some examples of retreat and reflection days include: